dictoon/mayaseed/docs/src/04_Node_Reference.md

 ####Output Directory####

-This is where you tell Mayaseed where to export the appleseed scene file and other relevant files to.
+This is where you tell Mayaseed where to export the appleseed scene file and other relevant files to. any Occurrence of `<ProjectDir>` will be replaced with the path to your current Maya project.

 ####Output File####

 This is where you choose the name of your output file, the `#` character will be replaced with the frame number padded to 5 characters.
 So `my_scene.#.appleseed` will export as my_scene.00001.appleseed`.
+Any occurrence of `<FileName>` will be replaced with the name of the current Maya file.

 ####Convert Shading Nodes To Textures####